LotharHouben/diOpa/README.md

 INSTALLATION
 -------------

-Simply copy the full directory tree into a program folder of your choice.
+Copy the full directory tree into a program folder of your choice.

 DIRECTORY STRUCTURE
 ---------------------

 The top directory contains the notebooks.
-The subfolder 'db' is an output folder where create_db.nb stores by defaults its database files.
+The subfolder 'db' is an output folder where create_db.nb stores by default its database files.
 The subfolder 'data' contains exemplary xyz atomic cluster files, together with a description of the file format.
 The subfolder 'out' is used by evaluate_order.nb and evaluate_density.nb for data and graphics file output.
 The subfolder 'extra' contains the pdf output of exemplary notebook evaluations.